Ferne Arfin updated August 3 2019

-It’s olive picking time in Greece this month.
+Start planning for olive picking time in Greece.
 Find out how to join in.

 Have you ever wondered how those hard little green things become tasty succulent morsels?
 Or how they get enough of them off the trees to actually produce bottles of olive oil?
-Join the olive harvest at Eumelia in the southeastern Peloponnese this month and you can find out.
+Join the olive harvest at Eumelia in the southeastern Peloponnese coming up in November and you can find out.

 November is olive picking season in the Peleponnese – that open-palm-shaped peninsula of southern Greece west of Attika that is ribbed with dramatic, fortress-studded mountains and strewn with ancient olive groves.
 Until the relatively recent advent of motorways across and through its harsh landscape, the Peleponnese was difficult to visit.
 So, unlike the popular French grape harvest, the vendange, late autumn olive picking and oil pressing in the Peloponnese is less well known.

 That is changing.
-Eumelia Farm, among the leaders in agrotourism in the region, hosts three, 5-day olive oil immersion experiences this month.
-No, despite the name, you won’t be diving into a bath of the stuff.
+Eumelia Farm, among the leaders in agrotourism in the region, hosts three, 5-day olive oil immersion experiences that are a great pre-Christmas break to get you relaxed and ready for the festive season.
+Plus you’ll add some great, healthy olive and olive oil recipes in your repertoire No, despite immersion in the name, you won’t be diving into a bath of the stuff.
 But you’ll be tasting, sniffing, cooking, soap making and harvesting; learning and doing pretty much everything else you can do with this region’s liquid gold.
-We visited the Farm in September to find out more.
+We visited the Farm in last September to find out more.

 Beautiful place with a serious objective